time2backup/server/docs/command.md

 ## backup
 Perform a backup.

-Note: this command is called by time2backup script.
+Note: this command is called after prepare negociation.
 You cannot call it manually.

 ### Usage
 ```bash